Writing-for-me/test/otherthing.md

 In Mao's analysis, the people are anything but a small 'in-group' but rather amount to over 90% of China's population at the time.
-What's more, Mao's speech, as the title suggests, is an articulation of a method for handling contradictions among the people, so as to prevent the becoming antagonistic of non-antagonistic contradictions.
+What's more, Mao's speech, as the title suggests, is an articulation of a method for handling contradictions among the people that does not involve use of the repressive apparatus.
 As Mao pointed out in 1937 in his speech 'On Contradiction', 'each and every difference already contains contradiction and that difference itself is contradiction.'
-Thus, in elaborating on the complex nature of objective contradictions in China in 1957 Mao also outlines the means for subjectively intervening into various situations to correctly handle these contradictions among the people.
+In any political situation it is necessary to have a nuanced understanding of the contradictory social relations that constitute the situation.
+Thus, in elaborating on the complex nature of objective contradictions in China in 1957 Mao also outlines the means for subjectively intervening into various situations to correctly handle these contradictions among the people via the methods of 'discussion and debate'.
 This nuanced articulation stands in sharp contrast to Fan's claim that Mao 'effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.'

 In, 'On the Correct Handling of Contradictions Among the People' Mao puts forward a method by which it is possible to handle contradictions among the people so as to avoid both a bureaucratic and a repressive surpression of the democratic rights of the people: 'The only way to settle questions of an ideological  nature or controversial issues among the people is by the democratic method, the method of discussion, criticism, persuasion and education, and not by the method of coercion or repression.'
 Mao's words